frankclong/Messenger-Analyzer/README.md

 ![alt text](./img/topn.png)

 ### Messages over time (sent and received)
 Shows activity over time.
 May be able to identify cyclical patterns or trends.
-Can also see the effect of certain effects on your messaging habits (e.g. Do I talk to more people during a global pandemic?)
+Can also see the effect of certain events on your messaging habits (e.g. Do I talk to more people during a global pandemic?)
 <br>

 ![alt text](./img/msg_v_time.JPG)